YoonCode/Tic-Tac-Toe-React/README.md

 3. immutability
 - how and why to create a copy of array and modify it, instead of modifying the existing array

+4. function component
+- how and why to use function component instead of class component